 I suddenly knew so much about people without even talking to them; I just had to look at their profiles, check their statuses, and view their photos.

 It gave me the illusion of being close to people effortlessly.
 It’s as if there was no need for actual conversation to be updated with their lives.
 It gave me a false sense of closeness to people.

 I became so caught up with how I presented myself on the Internet.
 I would take some time to choose the perfect profile picture and endlessly edit my status so I would sound witty and funny.
 I would be alarmed at notifications of tagged photos,

 I would quickly check if they were worthy to be seen by people or if I am better off un-tagging myself.
 I wanted to show how I was always having the time of life and enjoying even if I wasn't.
-The limited social interactions I would have would not be complete without a photo, a status update, and a tweet.
+The limited social interactions I would have will not be complete without a photo, a status update, and a tweet.

 I caught myself trying so hard to please people that aren't really my actual friends, people that I have not much interaction outside of these sites.

 I decided to say no to Facebook and other social media sites because I did not want to use them as a replacement for real social interactions.
 I decided to be updated with the lives of those I care about over some coffee or a few rounds of beers.